brianhill/transient-astronomy/index.md

 ## Schedule and Work Plan

-This proposal is a blend of a (1) observational astronomy, (2) data-taking with research ambitions, and (3) developing a data-processing pipeline in Python.
-This blend fits under the model of “Research Experience for Undergraduates (REU),” as it is known at many institutions.
+This directed study is a blend of a (1) observational astronomy, (2) data-taking with research ambitions, and (3) developing a data-processing pipeline in Python.
+This blend fits under the model of &ldquo;Research Experience for Undergraduates (REU),&rdquo; as it is known at many institutions.

 To carry these three activities out, we need approximately 7 meetings for theory and organization, 14 meetings for joint observation sessions, and 7 meetings for joint analysis sessions.